odama626/misc-inc/markdown/README.md

 for editing, put `.markdown-input` on container element

-Also, [adam-p](https://github.com/adam-p) has a pretty amazing reference [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)
+Also, [adam-p](https://github.com/adam-p) has a pretty amazing markdown syntax reference [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)

 Using marked and want those wonderful checkboxes? use this wrapper function